rishav-eulb/100-days-of-move/docs/Functions.md

     }
 ```
 ### Public functions
-When you add public in front of any other func it can be called from any other module as well
+When you add public in front of any other func it can be called from any other module as well.
+Public functions can be called by:
+- other functions defined in the same module
+- functions defined in another module

 Example: In file [friend_1.move](/demos/functions/sources/friend_1.move)
 ```js
     // This function can be called from any module